- Home

 -

-Complete candidate packets will be made available on September 12, 2023, online at casagrandeaz.gov and in hardcopy upon a request to the City Clerk’s Office, 510 East Florence Blvd., Casa Grande, Arizona, by appointment, 520-421-8639.
+Complete candidate packets will be made available online and in hard copy upon request to the City Clerk’s Office, 510 East Florence Blvd., Casa Grande, Arizona, by appointment at 520-421-8639.

 - 12. What is the first date that individuals can file candidate paperwork?